overwasher/home/README.md

 ### Goals

+- Provide user with relatively up-to-date information on washing and drying mashines statuses
+- Make all the hardware non-invasive: we don't want any warranties voided or critical devices broken
+- Minimize the amount of required maintenance: after the development phase the system should not require much labour to support

 ### Are there any competitors?

 There are no well-known competitors.
 Even worse, there are no competitors who would create something easy-to-build and easy-to-scale.
 What is more, nobody has done so on Innopolis University campus!
 So this project is quite unique.